google/WebFundamentals/src/_langs/en/fundamentals/look-and-feel/animations/css-vs-javascript.markdown

 {% link_sample _code/box-move-wa.html %}See sample{% endlink_sample %}

 The Web Animations API is a new standard from the W3C.
-It is supported in Chrome, Opera, and in Firefox behind a flag.
-This API is built into the browser, and as such, is more performant than a framework-based solution.
+It is supported natively in Chrome and Opera, and is in [active development for Firefox](https://birtles.github.io/areweanimatedyet/).
+For other modern browsers, [a polyfill is available](https://github.com/web-animations/web-animations-js).

-For other modern browsers, [there is a polyfill](https://github.com/web-animations/web-animations-js).
-It's safe to include even where Web Animations are already supported, like this-

-{% highlight html %}
-<script src="//cdn.rawgit.com/web-animations/web-animations-js/2.1.2/web-animations.min.js"></script>
-{% endhighlight %}

-Since with JavaScript animations you are in total control of the element's styles at every step you can slow down the animation, pause it, stop it, reverse it and manipulate it as you see fit.
+With JavaScript animations, you are in total control of an element's styles at every step.
+This means you can slow down animations, pause them, stop them, reverse them and manipulate elements as you see fit.
+This is especially useful if you're building complex, object-oriented applications, as you can properly encapsulate your behavior.

 {% include modules/nextarticle.liquid %}